johannnamr/Discrepancy-based-inference-using-QMC/README.md

 - *mvgandk_conv_sink.ipynb*: convergence of the Sinkhorn divergence using MC, QMC and RQMC
 - *mvgandk_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC
 - *mvgandk_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC

+### Sample complexity
+#### Uniform
+Results for the uniform distribution:
+- *Unif_conv_mmd2.ipynb*: convergence of the squared MMD using MC, QMC and RQMC
+- *Unif_conv_W.ipynb*: convergence of the Wasserstein distance using MC, QMC and RQMC
+- *Unif_conv_sink.ipynb*: convergence of the Sinkhorn divergence using MC, QMC and RQMC
+- *Unif_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC

+#### Gaussian
+Results for the Gaussian distribution:
+- *Gaussian_conv_mmd2.ipynb*: convergence of the squared MMD using MC, QMC and RQMC
+- *Gaussian_conv_W.ipynb*: convergence of the Wasserstein distance using MC, QMC and RQMC
+- *Gaussian_conv_sink.ipynb*: convergence of the Sinkhorn divergence using MC, QMC and RQMC
+- *Gaussian_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC

+### Visualisations
+Notebooks containing the summarising figures
+- *Illustration_QMC.ipynb*: comparison of MC and QMC point sets (figure 1)
+- *Inference.ipynb*: plots for bivariate beta, univariate g-and-k and multivariate g-and-k distributions
+- *Sample_complexity.ipynb*: plots for uniform and Gaussian distributions